carpentries/instructor-training/episodes/03-terms.md

 if educational psychology is the science,
 ID is the engineering.

-For example,
-most children today are taught to read using a bottom-up technique called [phonics][wikipedia-phonics], which introduces them to the sounds of letters, then puts those letters and their sounds together to make simple words like "bug" and "run", then assembles the words into sentences and stories.
-But another technique called [whole language][wikipedia-whole-language] takes a different approach.
-Instead of starting with letters, its proponents teach children to recognize entire words so that they get the positive feedback of being able to read whole stories as early as possible.
-The basic idea is that once children find reading rewarding, they'll be motivated to go back and figure out the letters.

-These approaches are not equally consistent with what we know about how children learn to read.
-There is some evidence that proficient, adult readers identify whole word patterns.
-But humans are really good at associating sounds with meaning, and the scientific consensus among linguists, psychologists and neuroscientists is that the bridge phonics builds from letters to sounds makes learning to read easier.

-So while whole-language instruction takes an optimistic and student-centered view on learning -- encouraging enjoyment in learning as a key element in the process -- it is not consistent with the scientific view of the way that learning to read actually takes place.
-Nevertheless, when these methods were studied in classrooms, the findings have been contradictory: while some classroom studies find that phonics works best, others show that whole language yields better results.

-One explanation is that a third factor is at play.
-If children sense that their teachers are enthusiastic about something, they will respond to that enthusiasm and learn better.
-If they feel their teachers are just marking time, though, they will emulate that instead.
-Thus, when studies are done by people who are proponents of a new technique (as they often are), they are likely to produce positive results, but when those techniques are deployed more widely to teachers who have seen one bandwagon after another roll by, results will regress to the mean, or even beyond.

-> ## Quantitative and Qualitative Research
->
-> One of the major challenges in educational research is that
-> human beings are very different from one another.
-> In order to get meaningful quantitative results,
-> studies must therefore include large numbers of subjects,
-> which is expensive.
-> Quantitative studies are also not able to answer many "why" questions.
-> For those,
-> researchers need to use qualitative methods,
-> such as [grounded theory][wikipedia-grounded-theory].
-> Physical scientists are sometimes skeptical of such studies and their findings,
-> but done rigorously,
-> they can provide actionable insights that quantitative methods cannot.
-{: .callout}

 ### Pedagogical Content Knowledge

 In the end, effective teaching often depends on what the teacher knows.